-- Sustainability risks, in order to define the approach to identify, assess and manage their potential impacts on the risks of loss or adverse change in the value of insurance liabilities, as part of underwriting processes; - Adverse effects on sustainability that may be generated even indirectly by the decisions of companies in the underwriting process, with potential reputational risk.
+- Sustainability risks, in order to define the approach to identify, assess and manage their potential effects on the risks of loss or adverse change in the value of insurance liabilities, as part of the underwriting processes; - Adverse effects on sustainability that may be generated even indirectly by the decisions of companies in the underwriting process, with potential impacts also in terms of reputational risk.

-The focus on Sustainability Risks and Adverse Sustainability Effects in underwriting processes ensures compliance with the Unipol Group's values, demonstrating responsibility in decision-making and dialogue with stakeholders.
+The focus on Sustainability Risks and Adverse Sustainability Effects in underwriting processes ensures compliance with the Group's values, demonstrating responsibility in decision-making and dialogue with stakeholders.